QuantumCode4/QuantumCode4/README.md

 ### 🧑‍🎓 About Me

-I’m an undergraduate student in Physics at Universidad de los Andes, with a strong interest in experimental and theoretical physics.
+I’m an undergraduate student in Physics at Universidad de los Andes, with a strong interest in particle physics.
 My current focus is on **muography**, the use of cosmic muons to image the interior of large structures.

 ### 🧪 Thesis Repository